muttoni/cadence-symbols/README.md

 //   "if NO, then set a = 4.
 ```

-If can also be used as a nil-coalescing operator.
+It can also be used as a nil-coalescing operator.
 The nil-coalescing operator `??` returns the value inside an optional if it contains a value, or returns an alternative value if the optional has no value, i.e., the optional value is nil.
 The nil-coalescing operator can only be applied to values which have an optional type.

 ```cadence
 // Declare a constant which has an optional integer type